pypa/cibuildwheel/docs/faq.md

 ### Building macOS wheels for Apple Silicon {: #apple-silicon}

-`cibuildwheel` supports cross-compiling `universal2` and `arm64` wheels on `x86_64` runners.
+`cibuildwheel` supports both native builds and cross-compiling between `arm64` (Apple Silicon) and `x86_64` (Intel) architectures, including the cross-compatible `universal2` format.

 #### Overview of Mac architectures

-With the introduction of Apple Silicon, you now have several choices for wheels for Python 3.8+:
+You have several choices for wheels for Python 3.8+:

 ##### `x86_64`